google/gson/Troubleshooting.md

 **Reason:** You used `GsonBuilder.excludeFieldsWithModifiers` to overwrite the default excluded modifiers

 **Solution:** When calling `GsonBuilder.excludeFieldsWithModifiers` you overwrite the default excluded modifiers.
 Therefore, you have to explicitly exclude `static` fields if desired.
-This can be done by adding `| Modifier.STATIC` to the argument.
+This can be done by adding `Modifier.STATIC` as additional argument.